ansys/pygranta/doc/source/development_and_release_processes.rst

 Phase 4: Release
 ~~~~~~~~~~~~~~~~

-Within the final week before Granta MI is available to customers, stable versions of the packages should be released:
+The PyAnsys meta-package is typically released a week before Granta MI is available to customers.
+As a result, the
+stable versions of the packages should be released at least the week before Granta MI is available to customers:

 #.
 Defer any issues still associated with the active release in the GitHub PyGranta Development to a future release.
 #.
 Publish *idiomatic packages* as stable releases to public PyPI.
 #.
 Update the *PyGranta meta-package* ``main`` branch to depend on the public *idiomatic packages* stable releases.
 #.
 Cherry-pick the changes to the ``release`` branch.
 #.
 Publish the *PyGranta meta-package* as a stable release to public PyPI.
 #.
-Create a Pull Request in the PyAnsys meta-package repository to move the PyGranta dependency to the new stable
+Create a Pull Request in the PyAnsys meta-package repository to move the *PyGranta meta-package* dependency to the
-   release.
+   new stable release.
 #.
 If any new *idiomatic package* releases are compatible with the previous release of Granta MI, create a patch release
    of the previous *PyGranta meta-package* release.